marcel-goldschen-ohm/zarr-view/README.md

 <img src='images/quick-start-example-drop.png' width=400>

-You can specify a specific path or path slice through the hierarchy to display (see the sections on [path slice](#path-slice) and [path slice for N-D arrays of ordered groups](#path-slice-for-n-d-arrays-of-ordered-groups)):
+You can specify a specific path or path slice to view only a subset of the hierarchy (see the sections on [path slice](#path-slice) and [path slice for N-D arrays of ordered groups](#path-slice-for-n-d-arrays-of-ordered-groups)):

 <img src='images/quick-start-example-path.png' width=400>